Ethics, Law, and Preventing HIPAA Audits in a Social Media World (Massa, Dec 14)

 Life Chiropractic College West is accredited by the CCE and the Western Association of Schools and Colleges (WASC).

-NOTE to DCs licensed in: CO, CT, DE, DC, ID, IL, IN, IA, MD, MA, MI, MS, MT, NE, OH, OR, RI, SC, UT, VT, VA, WA, WY, BC, NB, ON, QC.
+NOTE to DCs licensed in: CO, CT, DE, DC, ID, IL, IN, IA, MD, MA, MI, MS, MT, NE, NJ, OH, OR, RI, SC, UT, VT, VA, WA, WY, BC, NB, ON, QC.
 These states generally accept programs sponsored by a college that is accredited by the Council on Chiropractic Education (CCE).
 These states and provincial boards do not require an application from CCE colleges.
 While it is higly likely that credits will be accepted, Life Chiropractic College West cannot guarantee that any session of this offering will be accepted by these licensing board(s).
 Life West urges licensees to familiarize themselves with the laws governing continuing education in the jurisdictions where they hold licensure.

 Available Credit Hours